 What do I want to change about my appearance?

 Is this something I really want or is it for someone else?

 These questions will only help if you are honest with yourself about the answers.
-Explore your true motives for wanting Lubbock plastic surgery to see if it is really something you will be happy with long-term.
-Keeping realistic expectations is also key because it helps to understand that plastic surgery will not magically give you a perfect body or solve your problems for you.
+Explore your true motives for wanting the procedure to see if it is really something you will be happy with long-term.
+Keeping realistic expectations is also key because it helps to understand that plastic surgery in Lubbock will not magically give you a flawless body.